butla/be-task-ca/answers.md

    See the code changes I've made TODO.

 2. Isolate a Cart usecase from the User usecase.
 Move the `add_item_to_cart` there.
+   The cart usecase can still be used from the same user router.

 3. Item usecase gets a `get_single` method, that will be used by Cart usecase.